News

 The ambition to make a difference

-SensÈn was born out of Madline Sauvage’s doctoral project in Delphine Bouilly’s laboratory.
-“After seven years of research, I realized that there had been no real progress in breast cancer monitoring tools,” says the student.
+The idea for SensÈn came about during Madline Sauvage’s doctoral project in Delphine Bouilly’s laboratory.
+“After seven years of research, I realized that there was a significant technological need to improve breast cancer monitoring tools,” says the student.
 “In 2025, breast cancer remains the leading cause of cancer death in women!
-So I wanted to take science out of the lab to have a direct and concrete impact on patients.”
+I therefore wanted to take science out of the lab to have a direct and concrete impact on patients.”

 To achieve this, the two scientists took the plunge into entrepreneurship.
-“Through the company, we have an opportunity to translate our research into real medical advances for people,” says Delphine Bouilly.
+“This approach gives us an opportunity to translate our research into real medical advances for people,” says Delphine Bouilly.
 “That’s what interests me about this adventure.”

 Small sensors for personalized monitoring

-The researchers will declare “mission accomplished” once they have developed a product that can be used in clinical settings.
+The researchers will declare “mission accomplished” once they have developed a product that can be used in a clinical setting.
 Their goal?
-To develop miniature electrical sensors that will enable personalized monitoring of breast cancer.
-The precision offered will allow medical teams to intervene at the right time and adapt treatments more easily.
+To develop miniature electrical sensors that enable personalized monitoring of breast cancer, providing medical teams with information so they can intervene at the right time and more easily adapt treatments.

-“Our goal is to improve the care pathway for patients going through this ordeal,” explains Professor Bouilly.
-“Ideally, we would like to treat, and even cure, all women affected.
-We would like this diagnosis to no longer be a death sentence; with the right care, these women should be able to continue their lives.”
+“Our goal is to improve the care pathway for patients going through this difficult experience,” explains Professor Bouilly.
+“Ideally, we would like all affected women to be treated and cured as effectively as possible.”

 “Our ambition is to make SensÈn a global benchmark for breast cancer monitoring,” adds Madline Sauvage.